edespino/cloudberry-site/docs/sql-stmts/create-table.md

 Per-table value for the `autovacuum_vacuum_threshold` server configuration parameter.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_vacuum_scale_factor, toast.autovacuum_vacuum_scale_factor (floating point)`**

 Per-table value for the `autovacuum_vacuum_scale_factor` server configuration parameter.

-> **Note** Cloudberry Database accepts, but does not apply, values for these storage parameters.
+> **Note** Apache Cloudberry accepts, but does not apply, values for these storage parameters.

 **`autovacuum_analyze_threshold (integer)`**